 Using warm herbal compresses in massage is an ancient tradition originating from India and popularised in Thailand.

-In Thai massage herb compresses make a traditional massage into an aromatherapy experience with all the health benefits from herbal medicine.
+In Thai massage, herb compresses make a traditional massage into an aromatherapy experience with all the health benefits of herbal medicine.
 Mixed herbs are packed into a muslin cloth and gently warmed with steam before being applied directly to the skin.
-In Thailand herb compresses are called luk pra kob.
+In Thailand, herb compresses are called luk pra kob.
 Most clinics in Thailand will offer warm herb compresses, and other clinics around the world are catching up too, making them available in their treatment menus.

 When the gentle heat reaches your muscles they start to relax deeply and you get a nice, comforting feeling.
-As you close your eyes, you can visualise yourself being in a warm, sandy beach.
+As you close your eyes, you can visualize yourself being on a warm, sandy beach.
 Can you imagine how wonderful that would feel in the middle of winter?
 And you wouldn’t even have to take a long-haul flight.